Lands that Purify Drinking Water

 Protecting Lands in Utility Mergers

-Previously, in the Northeast Utilities and Con Edison proposed merger, CFE and allies got nearly 375 parcels of land with high recreation or natural resource value placed on a Conservation List.
+Previously, in the Northeast Utilities and Con Edison proposed merger, Save the Sound and allies got nearly 375 parcels of land with high recreation or natural resource value placed on a Conservation List.
 This gives towns and land trusts the first opportunity to purchase these parcels for open space conservation and recreation.

 How you can protect drinking water lands

-- CFE/Save the Sound chairs the Watershed Lands Group of the Water Planning Council.
+- Save the Sound chairs the Watershed Lands Group of the Water Planning Council.
 Learn more about it here.

 - Get action alerts about the latest efforts to protect drinking water.